lightningnetwork/lnd/tor/README.md

 * Routing DNS queries over Tor (A, AAAA, SRV).
 * Limited Tor Control functionality (synchronous messages only).
 So far, this
 includes:
-  * Support for SAFECOOKIE authentication only as a sane default.
+  * Support for SAFECOOKIE, HASHEDPASSWORD, and NULL authentication methods.
-  * Creating v2 onion services.
+  * Creating v2 and v3 onion services.

 In the future, the Tor Control functionality will be extended to support v3 onion services, asynchronous messages, etc.